morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/PHP.md

 ```
 Arguments are a dynamic array with any number of items in any order.
 They are easily replaceable and modifiable.

-If we need a new kind of author we can do something like:
+When a new kind of author is needed it can be simply added:
 ```php
 $default_arguments = array(
 	'title'      => '',